 The lesson here?
 Sometimes you don’t find out that you’re not in-the-know until you’re centimeters away from your landlord’s mouth.
 Or, more aptly, you don’t even realize that you don’t know something until it becomes abundantly clear that you, my friend, just screwed some stuff up.

 This feeling manifests itself in a lot of different situations – business, parenting, socializing.
 And it’s OKAY.
 It really is.
 I like to say, “Some of us learn by doing, but ALL of us learn by doing something really stupid.”

-Throughout the creation and growth of my own brand, I’ve developed some beloved programs to help other entrepreneurs build their brands.
-More than three years ago, I launched the Brand Personality Quiz, then created Brand New Brand (my program for entrepreneurs who are just getting started – the dreamers and do-ers who are at less than $100K in revenue, and who want the step-by-step process for springing your brand into action).
+Throughout the creation and growth of my own brand, I’ve developed some beloved programs to help other entrepreneurs build and scale their brands.
+More than three years ago, I launched the Brand Personality Quiz, then created Brand New Brand (my program for entrepreneurs who are just getting started – the dreamers and do-ers who are at less than $100K in revenue, and who want the step-by-step process that I use with my one-on-one clients).
 Finally…my third baby – and yes, I refer to my programs as my children – is named Brandfluency… and she’s a beaut!